 January19, 2013 (KHARTOUM) - The governor of North Darfur state has pledged security measures to ensure the continuation of construction of Al-Ingaz road, announcing the formation of a security belt composed of army, police and security for the protection of the workers.

-- Four Chinese workers who were abducted in the Darfur region were returned to Khartoum, January 2013 (Reuters)
+- Four Chinese workers who were abducted in the Darfur region were returned to Khartoum in January 2013 (Photo: Reuters)

 Sudanese authorities freed on 17 January four Chinese who had been abducted five days before their release by the kidnappers.
 However 11 Sudanese workers are still in the hands of the unknown abductors.